 Mukkutti is a small medicinal plant with yellow flowers found commonly in the rural and hilly areas of Kerala.
 There are two varieties of this plant.
 However, Biophytum sensitivum found in rural regions is generally considered as Mukkutti.
-The other one is Biophytum candolleanum which grows taller and found in the forest.
+The other one is Biophytum candolleanum which grows taller and is usually found in the forests.

-The common name in English is Little Tree Plant probably because it resembles a small tree from the sides.
+The common name in English is Little Tree Plant probably because it resembles a small tree when looked at from the sides.
 It belongs to the family Oxalidaceae.

 It is an effective ayurvedic medicine for treating diarrhea.
-Also, this plant has excellent abilities to heal wounds.
+Also, this plant has excellent abilities to heal wounds [ref1].